 1999 – 2000

-Recent performances for ROBERTO GOMEZ featured him as Cho En lai in Long Beach Opera’s 2010 production of Nixon in China.
-Other roles performed recently with Long Beach Opera included the title role in the American premiere of Montezuma, the King in The Clever One and Emperor Uberall in The Emperor of Atlantis, all during the 2008 – 2009 season.
+During the 2014-15 season, ROBERTO GOMEZ appeared as one of the terrorists and First Officer in Long Beach Opera’s production of The Death of Klinghoffer.
+Other recent performances for Mr. Gomez featured him as Cho En lai in Long Beach Opera’s 2010 production of Nixon in China, the title role in the American premiere of Montezuma, the King in The Clever One and Emperor Uberall in The Emperor of Atlantis, all during the 2008 – 2009 season.

 During the 2007 – 2008 season, Mr. Gomez debuted for the Arena di Verona Foundation in Italy in the Italian premiere of John Adams’ Nixon in China, in which he sang the role of the Chinese premiere Chou en-lai.